 The name of this event we have in Israel points to the reason for the alternative date.
 You can see why the anniversary of the liberation of Auschwitz was chosen for International Holocaust Day, but in Israel, it is the Warsaw Ghetto uprising that is the event of significance: more than just remembering the Holocaust, we also remember the heroism that was displayed.
 Due to the fact that the actual anniversary of the uprising coincides with Passover, the date of Holocaust memorial day was moved forward, to being 8 days before Israel’s Independence Day.

-74 years ago, on 14th Nisan (which was 19th April in 1943) the Jewish people who had been trapped in the Ghetto by the Nazis decided to rise up and fight.
+On 14th Nisan (which was 19th April in 1943) the Jewish people who had been trapped in the Ghetto by the Nazis decided to rise up and fight.
 Some 400,000 Jewish people had been locked into a small area of Warsaw, unable to leave, without provisions and starving to death.
 They were few in number against the might of the Nazis, but still, they heroically held their enemies at bay for four long weeks.
 This is remarkable when we think that the Nazis conquered the whole nation of Poland in 28 days, but they couldn’t break the resistance of the weakened, starving, Jewish prisoners for the same length of time.
 Unfortunately, eventually the Jewish fighters were overcome.
 They refused to surrender to the bitter end.
 A total of 13,000 Jews were killed, about half of them burnt alive or suffocated.
 The Warsaw Ghetto Uprising took place between 19th April and 16th May 1943, and was the largest act of Jewish resistance during the horrors of the Holocaust.

 In his paper, “Heroes of the Holocaust: Poland, the Warsaw Ghetto and Yeshua”, Dr Mitch Glaser writes,